Azure/azure-quickstart-templates/shibboleth-singlevm-windows/README.md

   - cd C:\apache-tomcat-7.0.67\bin\
   - Start-Process .\startup.bat

-## Follow the steps on http://testshib.org to test the shibboleth installation as IDP
+## Test your installation
-  Log files for Shibboleth reside inside /opt/logs directory.
+    - Follow the steps on http://testshib.org to test the shibboleth installation as IDP
-  The log files can be helpful to debug any issue that show up during login process.
+    - Log files for Shibboleth reside inside /opt/logs directory.
+The log files can be helpful for debugging any issues that show up during the login process.